adlanelias/project0/README.md

 Click on the Tic tac toe heading to go back to Main Menu.

-#Current features:
+# H1 Current features:

 Single Player (almost impossible)

 Two-players

-#Language and Frameworks used:
+# H1 Language and Frameworks used:

 HTML